Poisonous Spiders in the Southeast

 - Black widow: Black widows are shiny black in color and they have a red “hourglass-like” shape on their back, although this shape can be less defined on some spiders; their abdomen can also have light red or white spots on it.
 Adult black widow spiders can grow to be 1 ½ – 1 3/8th of an inch in length.

 Ready for your FREE pest control quote?Click the button below to leave your information and we’ll be in touch with a free quote!

 Are poisonous spiders aggressive?

-Despite what many people think, no, venomous spiders are not particularly aggressive.
+Despite what many people think, venomous spiders are not particularly aggressive.
 They are shy and reclusive and prefer to hide dark undisturbed areas; they don’t want to see you, just as much as you don’t want to see them.
-Venomous spiders usually only bite a person if they are being directly handled, threatened, or are being squished like when they are hiding in an article of clothing or in a shoe.
+Venomous spiders usually only bite a person if they are being directly handled or threatened:

 How do I control poisonous spiders?

 Because venomous spiders have the ability to bite and inject their venom into you, only a professional should handle and control venomous spiders that have entered into your home.
 If you are having a problems with venomous spiders in your home contact Allgood Pest Solutions today, our trained professionals will be able to correctly identify which species of spider has invaded your home and provide effective treatment services to eliminate them quickly and safely.Back to Spider Exterminators, Control & Removal

 Poisonous Spiders in the Southeast in Atlanta & Knoxville Metros and Surrounding Areas